 - Use a toothpick and dot the tip of the toothpick on red food coloring and dot on top of the cookie.
 This is totally optional

 - Store in an air-tight container once they've cooled down completely and they will last for 2 months at room temperature.
 It tastes the best the first week you made them

-- You may not need all 600 ml OR you may need more.
+- You may not need all of the coconut cream.
 It really depends on the tapioca starch you are using.
 The amount is just to let you know how much to have on hand

 - Do not shake the can before opening because we want to scoop the cream that rises on top of the can.
 The water is beneath the cream, so we don't want to get the water.
 Scoop the cream out with spoon as much as you can and try not to get any of the water